 The Division 2: Lead a team of elite agents into a post-pandemic Washington DC to restore order and prevent the collapse of the city.
 Lawlessness and instability threaten our society, and rumours of a coup in the capital are only amplifying the chaos.
 All active Division agents are desperately needed to save the city before it’s too late.
-You are a member of the Division, an elite group of civilian agents charged with being the last line of defense.
+You are a member of the Division, an elite group of civilian agents charged with being the last line of defence.
 With DC at risk, it’s time to gear up and use your unique skills to take on this new threat!

 We loved the original Division and can’t wait to run, gun and roll around like crazy!
 If you’re gearing up with one of these new Ryzen CPU or Gaming PC featuring one inside you’re in for a treat!